 You can cancel these contracts simply because you've changed your mind.
 Every state has enacted a similar law.

-Under a federal law called the Truth in Lending Act, you have until midnight of the third business day after a contract was signed to cancel:
+Under another federal law, you have until midnight of the third business day after a contract was signed to cancel:

 The lender must tell you about your right to cancel and must give you a cancellation form when you sign the loan papers.
 This three-business-day period may be extended for up to three years in certain circumstances.

-If you order goods by mail, phone, computer, or fax, the Federal Trade Commission's "mail or telephone order rule" requires that the seller ship to you within the time promised or, if no time was stated, within 30 days.
-(This rule does not apply to photo development, magazine subscriptions, or orders for seeds or plants.)
+If you order goods by mail, phone, Internet, or fax, the Federal Trade Commission's "Mail, Internet, or Telephone Order Merchandise Trade Regulation Rule" requires that the seller ship to you within the time promised or, if no time was stated, within 30 days.
+This rule does not apply to magazine subscriptions (except for the first shipment) or orders for seeds or plants.

-If the seller cannot ship within those times, the seller must send you a notice with a new shipping date and offer you the option of canceling your order and getting a refund or accepting the new date.
+If the seller can't ship within those times, the seller must send you a notice with a new shipping date and offer you the option of canceling your order and getting a refund or accepting the new date.
 If you don't respond, the seller can treat your silence as agreement to the new shipping date.
 If you opt for the new shipping date, but the seller can't meet it, the seller must send you another notice requesting your agreement to yet a third date.
-If you don't respond to the notice (silence does not count as agreement this time around), the seller must automatically cancel the order and refund your money.
-The seller must issue the refund promptly -- within seven days if you paid by check or money order and within one billing cycle if you charged your purchase.
+If you don't respond to the notice—silence does not count as agreement this time around—the seller must automatically cancel the order and refund your money.
+The seller must issue the refund promptly—within seven working days if you paid by cash, check, money order, or by credit where a third party is the creditor (or by any other method except credit where the seller is the creditor) and within one billing cycle if you charged your purchase and the seller is the creditor.

 Most states have laws that allow you to cancel written contracts covering the purchase of certain goods or services within a few days of signing.
-Many states have laws that allow you to cancel contracts for health club memberships, dating services, weight loss programs, dance or martial arts lessons, time share properties, and hearing aids.
-Call your state consumer protection agency (see Nolo's article State Consumer Protection Offices) to find out what contracts, if any, are covered in your state.
+Many states have laws that allow you to cancel contracts for health club memberships, dating services, weight loss programs, dance or martial arts lessons, timeshare properties, and hearing aids.
+Call your state consumer protection agency (see State Consumer Protection Offices) or talk to a local attorney to find out what contracts, if any, are covered in your state.